1. Processes

 2.3.
 User-level

-To create a thread from userspace, the g_create_thread
+To create a task from userspace, the g_create_task

 API function is used.
 This function must be supplied with an address pointing to

-code that the thread shall execute.
+code that the task shall execute.
 Additionally to the entry point, a pointer

 to user data can be passed.